Output Files

 Command Primary outputs

-chromo fix Reviewed fixed FASTA at --output-fasta, split report at --report, and optional graph report.
+chromo fix Fixed FASTA at --output-fasta, split report at --report, default sidecars <output-fasta>.agp, <output-fasta>.components.tsv, <output-fasta>.submission_checklist.tsv, and optional graph report.

-chromo cut Cut FASTA at --output-fasta and cut-piece report at --report.
+chromo cut Cut FASTA at --output-fasta, cut-piece report at --report, and default sidecars <output-fasta>.agp, <output-fasta>.components.tsv, and <output-fasta>.submission_checklist.tsv.

-chromo manual Self-contained HTML dashboard, browser FASTA download, recipe JSON download, and reproducible manual apply FASTA/report outputs.
+chromo manual Self-contained HTML dashboard, browser FASTA download, recipe JSON download, and reproducible manual apply FASTA/report outputs with AGP/component/checklist sidecars.

 chromo plot Whole-genome and optional per-reference dot plots in PDF, SVG, or PNG, with interpretation examples in the dot-plot guide.